Close

 Voluntary Education Websites

-• Defense Activity for Non-Traditional Education Support, or DANTES: DANTES supports the off-duty voluntary education programs of the Department of Defense by helping eligible service members and their families pursue their education goals.
+• Defense Activity for Non-Traditional Education Support, or DANTES: DANTES supports the off-duty voluntary education programs of the Defense Department by helping eligible service members and their families pursue their education goals.
 DANTES provides programs and services in certification, counselor support, distance learning and examinations, and manages the Tuition Assistance Program.

-• Department of Education: This website provides information for students, parents, teachers and administrators, including links related to student aid, grants, scholarships and education legislation.
+• U.S. Department of Education: This website provides information for students, parents, teachers and administrators, including links related to student aid, grants, scholarships and education legislation.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.